margoemont/margoemont.github.io/index.md

 Studying adipocyte and adipose tissue heterogeniety in humans and mice.

+{% include section.html size = "full" %}
+{%
+  include figure.html
+  image="images/background.jpg"
+  width = "100%"
+%}

 {% include section.html %}

 ## Highlights

 {% capture text %}

-My research spans a number of topics reguarding adipose tissue and adipocyte development and function.
+My research spans a number of topics regarding adipose tissue and adipocyte development and function.
+My PhD work focused on elucidating the control of thermogenesis in beige adipocytes, while my more recent work involves using new technologies such as single nuclear RNA sequencing to study adipose tissue heterogeniety.

 {%
   include button.html